Chuckame/marlin-console-configurator/README.md

 ## Usage

 ```
+Usage: marlin-console-configurator [command] [command options]
   Commands:
-  apply      Apply the given profile to marlin constants files, that will enable, change value or disable constants into marlin configuration files
+    apply      Apply the given profile to marlin constants files, that will enable, change value or disable constants into marlin
+            configuration files
       Usage: apply [options] /path1 /path2 ...
 File or directory path(s) where all changes will be applied
         Options:
-      * --profile, -p
+        * --profiles, -p
-          Profile's path containing changes to apply.
+            Profile's path(s) (space separated) containing changes to apply.
 Format: yaml
           --save, -s
             When is present, will save changes to files.
 Else, just display changes without saving
+            Default: false
           --yes, -y
-          When present, the changes will be saved without prompting the user
+            when present, the changes will be saved without prompting the user
+            Default: false

     diff      Display differences between marlin configuration files
       Usage: diff [options]
         Options:
         * --left
-          marlin configuration folder or files paths for left comparison
+            marlin configuration folder or files paths for the base of diff
         * --right
-          marlin configuration folder or files paths for right comparison
+            marlin configuration folder or files paths to know what was changed since --source paths

     generate-profile      Generate a profile from given marlin constants files
       Usage: generate-profile [options] /path1 /path2 ...
 The marlin constants folder or files paths
         Options:
         * --output, -o
             The output profile path, will be overwritten if already existing file.
-If 'console' is specified, the profile will just be printed to the console
+If 'console' is specified, the profile will just be
+            printed to the console

     help      Display this help message
       Usage: help
 ```

 ## Tasks